Seville Spain Travel Guide 2026: The Complete Insider’s Guide to Andalusia’s Capital

 What Spanish should I know before visiting Seville?

-Sevillanos appreciate any attempt at Spanish, even minimal: “Por favor” (please), “Gracias” (thank you), “Una caña, por favor” (a small beer, please), “La cuenta” (the bill), and “¿Habla inglés?”
-(Do you speak English?).
+Sevillanos really appreciate any attempt at Spanish, even if it’s minimal.
+Basic phrases like “Por favor” (please), “Gracias” (thank you), “Una caña, por favor” (a small beer, please), “La cuenta” (the bill), and “ÂżHabla inglĂ©s?”
+(Do you speak English?) go a long way.
 In tourist areas, most service staff speak English.
-In local bars and markets, a smile and pointing works universally.
+In local bars and markets, a smile and pointing works universally, you’ll find.

 Is Seville expensive compared to other Spanish cities?

-Seville is significantly cheaper than Barcelona and Madrid — particularly for accommodation, food, and nightlife.
-A mid-range dinner for two (wine included) costs €40–€60 versus €70–€100 in Barcelona.
-Budget travelers can eat exceptionally well in Seville on €15–€20/day by following locals to their lunch restaurants and tapas bars.
+Seville is significantly cheaper than both Barcelona and Madrid — particularly when it comes to accommodation, food, and nightlife.
+A mid-range dinner for two (wine included) will run you about €40–€60, versus €70–€100 in Barcelona.
+Budget travelers can actually eat exceptionally well in Seville on €15–€20/day by simply following locals to their lunch restaurants and tapas bars.